pombredanne/https-github.com-z88dk-z88dk.wiki-/CRT.md

   * **CLIB_FOPEN_MAX** Max number of FILE* that can be simultaneously open.
 This includes stdin, stdout, stderr if they are present.
 If < =0, only FILE* for stdin, stdout, stderr will be created if demanded by crt options.
 If -1, FILE* lists won't be created unless stdin, stdout or stderr exist.
   * **CLIB_OPEN_MAX** Size of the fd table and indicates how many files can be simultaneously open.
 If 0, only space for stdin, stdout, stderr will be made if demanded by crt options.

-As seen in the table above, the library chooses sensible defaults suitable for the target but your program can override these defaults using pragma embedded in your C source.
+As seen in the table above, the library chooses sensible defaults suitable for the target but your program can override these defaults using `#pragma` in your C source or from the command line.

 ## pragma overrides